-- Deduction for goodwill was net of deferred tax liabilities of \$675 million as of December 2021 and \$680 million as of December 2020. - Deduction for identifiable intangible assets was net of deferred tax liabilities of \$17 million as of December 2021 and \$29 million as of December 2020. - Deduction for investments in covered funds represents the firm's aggregate investments in applicable covered funds, excluding investments that are subject to an extended conformance period.
-See Note 8 "Investments" in Part II, Item 8 "Financial Statements and Supplementary Data" in the 2021 Form 10-K for further information about the Volcker Rule. - Other adjustments within CET1 capital and Tier 1 capital primarily include credit valuation adjustments on derivative liabilities, the overfunded portion of the firm's defined benefit pension plan obligation net of associated deferred tax liabilities, disallowed deferred tax assets, debt valuation adjustments and other required credit risk-based deductions.
+- Deduction for goodwill was net of deferred tax liabilities of \$675 million as of both March 2022 and December 2021. - Deduction for identifiable intangible assets was net of deferred tax liabilities of \$12 million as of March 2022 and \$17 million as of December 2021. - Deduction for investments in covered funds represents the firm's aggregate investments in applicable covered funds, excluding investments that are subject to an extended conformance period.
+See Note 8 "Investments" in Part I, Item 1 "Financial Statements (Unaudited)" in the Quarterly Report on Form 10-Q for further information about the Volcker Rule. - Other adjustments within CET1 capital and Tier 1 capital primarily include credit valuation adjustments on derivative liabilities, the overfunded portion of the firm's defined benefit pension plan obligation net of associated deferred tax liabilities, disallowed deferred tax assets, debt valuation adjustments and other required credit risk-based deductions.
 Other adjustments within Tier 2 capital include eligible credit reserves. - Qualifying subordinated debt is subordinated debt issued by Group Inc. with an original maturity of five years or greater.
-The outstanding amount of subordinated debt qualifying for Tier 2 capital is reduced upon reaching a remaining maturity of five years. - Junior subordinated debt is debt issued to a Trust.
+The outstanding amount of subordinated debt qualifying for Tier 2 capital is reduced upon reaching a remaining maturity of five years. - Junior subordinated debt is debt issued to a Trust and was fully phased out of regulatory capital as of March 2022.
 As of December 2021, 10% of this debt was included in Tier 2 capital and 90% was phased out of regulatory capital.
-As of December 2020, 20% of this debt was included in Tier 2 capital and 80% was phased out of regulatory capital.
-Junior subordinated debt is reduced by the amount of Trust Preferred securities purchased by the firm and was fully phased out of Tier 2 capital beginning in January 2022.
+Junior subordinated debt is reduced by the amount of Trust Preferred securities purchased by the firm.

-See Note 14 "Unsecured Borrowings" and Note 19 "Shareholders' Equity" in Part II, Item 8 "Financial Statements and Supplementary Data" in the 2021 Form 10-K for further information about the terms and conditions of the common stock, perpetual non-cumulative preferred stock, junior subordinated debt issued to trusts and qualifying subordinated debt.
-See "Capital Management and Regulatory Capital" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 2021 Form 10-K, and the following footnotes to the consolidated financial statements in Part II, Item 8 "Financial Statements and Supplementary Data" in the 2021 Form 10-K for further information about the firm's capital:
+See Note 14 "Unsecured Borrowings" and Note 19 "Shareholders' Equity" in Part I, Item 1 "Financial Statements (Unaudited)" in the Quarterly Report on Form 10-Q for further information about the terms and conditions of the common stock, perpetual non-cumulative preferred stock, junior subordinated debt issued to trusts and qualifying subordinated debt.

+See "Capital Management and Regulatory Capital" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q, and the following footnotes to the consolidated financial statements in Part I, Item 1 "Financial Statements (Unaudited)" in the Quarterly Report on Form 10-Q for further information about the firm's capital: